-In addition to the DUT Rules G17 and G23A (a) (4), students will only be allowed to register twice for any fourth level subject or module.
+In addition to the DUT Rules G17 and G23A (a) (4), students will only be allowed to register twice for any subject or module.

-In accordance with Rule G23A (a), the minimum duration for this programme will be 1 year of registered study and the maximum duration will be 2 years of registered study.
+In accordance with Rule G23A (a), the minimum duration for this programme will be I year of registered study and the maximum duration will be 2 years of registered study.

-9. MASTER OF APPLIED SCIENCE IN CHEMISTRY (MSCMSI)
+10. MASTER OF APPLIED SCIENCE IN CHEMISTRY (MSCMSI)